Screak42/treerocket/whoami.md

 Besides Security and privacy enthusiast, I'm also "Freinmechaniker" (roughly translates to precision mechanic), Audio Engineer, Hobby Photographer, Gamer, Cyclist and many other things.

+Security and Privacy are not only important to me, but it's also a (weird) hobby.

 Find me on Telegram, Matrix & Signal